 I left it for few months, having other stuff to do.
 Finally this week I gave up and decided to first connect a screen and also to check the buffering.
 It took me a while to simulate it, because it happens so randomly.
 But once it happened there was no “buffering” message on the screen.
 “Dammit I thought.
 I even tried this stupid idea and it’s, clearly, not it."
 But while I was there I decided to not only try find the cause, but also blindly try the solution.
 The solution often mentioned with video problems I mentioned above.

 Although a lot of articles mentions this with respect to video, it applies to audio (music) as well (at least in my case).
 The

-1 is default) turns off buffering for any filesystem.
-Just in case the default value would change in future.
+1 turns on buffering for any filesystem.
 I’m not specifying, often mentioned too,

-cachemembuffersize, leaving it on default value (in time of writing 20971520).
+cachemembuffersize, leaving it on default value (at time of writing 20971520).
 For music, who cares.
-But what is important is the
+Last is the

 readbufferfactor.
 It’s basically multiplier of cache fill rate (full description).
 I think all the reasons I tested previously are the cause (OK, maybe the Raspberry Pi has enough processing power (for music) no matter what).
 But all together.
 I tested them in isolation.
 With the

 4.0 (I guess (again 😉) – not too much, not too little) I have no problems with music stuttering.
 I don’t even mind OpenELEC eating a lot of bandwidth, as the documentation warns.
 First the music files are not huge.
 And also when I’m listening, that’s the priority on my network and nothing else.